 Joining a support group, where you can share experiences and feelings with other people, is often a good approach.
 Ask your doctor what support groups are available in your community.

 Preparing for your appointment

-You'll probably first bring your symptoms to the attention of your family doctor, who may refer you to a rheumatologist — a doctor specializing in the treatment of arthritis and other diseases of the joints, muscles and bone.
+You'll probably first bring your symptoms to the attention of your family doctor, who may refer you to a doctor who specializes in the treatment of arthritis and other diseases of the joints, muscles and bone (rheumatologist).
 Because scleroderma can affect many organ systems, you may need to see a variety of medical specialists.